peacefixation/go-discogs/README.md

 ## Acknowledgements

 I took some inspiration from Scott McAllister's [go-discogs](https://github.com/stmcallister/go-discogs) project, particularly for testing the API client with a mock server.

+## Usage

+See the example program in `cmd/main.go`.
+I will expand on this soon.